 Vịt Đực was published as a four-page broadsheet, and this article appears at the top of the very first page of the July 20, 1938 issue.
 The Second Sino-Japanese War had gone on for exactly a year by this time.
 Japan had yet to reach Vietnam, and France was still the colonial master of Indochina.
 Both countries therefore appear in the title alongside older claimant China.

 On a different note, I happened to watch Lust, Caution (2007) the other day.
 It’s another gem, if slightly flawed, from the director Ang Lee.
 It takes place in Hong Kong and Shanghai during the Second Sino-Japanese War.
 The film made me want to read more about Republican Shanghai: a cottage industry in academic historiography and of course popular writing.
-Only if there were more time!

 The article is signed by Bảo Sơn, which might or might not be a pen name of Vũ Bằng.
 The tone is quite serious at first, arguing that Chinese, Japanese, and French desire for the islands had to do with security first and foremost.
 Halfway through, the article shifts to the Vietnamese.
 “Truth is,” states Bảo Sơn, “the islands belong to our country… from the time of Gia Long” and Vietnamese “still possess historical records recording clearly that Annamese found the Paracels in 1816.”

 Then the humor starts to kick in with a reference to the Gospels.

 Before this important matter, Male Duck must make its voice heard: “Return to Caesar what belongs to Ceasar.
 Return to Annam what belongs to Annam.
 Return to us our Paracels Islands.”